rmm5t/ryan.mcgeary.org/_posts/2011-02-09-vendor-everything-still-applies.md

 surrounding these tools.

 _Disclaimer: The set of conventions described here apply to Ruby applications only.
-Theis inclues Rails apps, Sinatra apps, or other Ruby applications that aren't deployed in the form of a gem._
+This includes Rails apps, Sinatra apps, or other Ruby applications that aren't deployed in the form of a gem._

 ## Stop Using RVM Gemsets For Your Applications

-Please stop using RVM gem for your applications.
+Please stop using RVM gemsets for your applications.
 Seriously.
 The original title of this post was going to be, "RVM Gemsets are overrated," but that seemed too much like flamebait, and I didn't want anyone to miscontrue my overall point.